UNiXMIT/UNiXextend/docker/db2.md

 ```
 db2 CONNECT TO SUPPORT
 db2 SET CURRENT SCHEMA SchemaName
-db2 select * from support.schema
+db2 SELECT * FROM SUPPORT.SchemaName
 ```

 ### Connect to database and execute SQL from file